ppresto/field-workshops-consul/docs/slides/multi-cloud/consul-oss/consul-4.md

    * Load grows as you scale
    * Requires health probes for every backend system ???
-The current mode of operation for handling service discovery is usually done with load balancers

-When I want to provision a new service it gets deployed and then the network team is notified that they need to configure the virtual IPs on the load balancer to pick up the service and start routing traffic to it.
-This is time consuming, error prone, and can typically have long lead times.
+This is a model many of us are familiar with.
+If I want to add a new service like Order-History
+I would subnimt a ticket to the network team asking

+**LB VIP,  Pool,  DNS,  Healthcheck**

+This gives me both HA and scalability, but its time consuming, error prone, typically has long lead times.

+Not to mention, LB are expensive, double everything for HA, and the more your services grow the more LB you need.

-Consul can solve this problem.
+Consul can solve this.

 ---
 name: Service-Discovery-with-Consul